 Miniaturization of components led to the development of mini computers that did not reach a peak in the 60s, 70s of the 20th century, although they appeared throughout the second generation.

 One of the first commercial computers to use integrated circuits was IBM-360, which has dominated the sale of third-generation computers since its release in 1965.
 Digital Equipment Corporation’s PDP-8 was the first minicomputer.

-The emergence of microprocessors enables the emergence of fourth generation computers.
+The emergence of microprocessors enables the emergence of fourth-generation computers.
 Microprocessors are integrated circuits with high density and impressive speed.
 Another development with the emergence of this new generation was the replacement of memories with magnetic cores for silicon chips.

-These advances have made it possible for personal computers (PCs) to emerge as a result of the microminiaturization of electronic circuits, and their cheaper production and expansion to the industrial market has expanded the use of computers by individual users.
+These advances have made it possible for personal computers (PCs) to emerge as a result of the microminiaturization of electronic circuits, and their cheaper production and expansion to the industrial market have expanded the use of computers by individual users.